MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 8

 **Release to production:** Describe how you shipped features to production.
-Who gave final approval?
-Provide screenshots to the individual features you personally contributed to the project.
+Who gave final approval? **Provide screenshots to the individual features you personally contributed to the project (could be front end or backend code, or screens you built for native mobile).**

 ## UX Designers